-- The first digit refers to the year of study in which the module is presented, for example: - Year 1: 114 - Year 2: 214 - Year 3: 314 - The second digit "1" refers to the semester that the module will be presented in and also serves as a number to distinguish between various modules of the same subject offered in a specific year of study.
+o The first digit refers to the year of study in which the module is presented, for example:

+Year 1: 114

+Year 2: 214

+Year 3: 314

+- The second digit "1" refers to the semester that the module will be presented in and also serves as a number to distinguish between various modules of the same subject offered in a specific year of study.
 The University uses different numbers to indicate the particular semester of a module, either the first or the second semester or modules that are presented in both semesters (which are year modules).
 The numbers that indicate semesters are as follows: - 1, 2 of 3 modules are presented in the first semester.

-Semester 1: 114, 422, 234 - 4, 5 of 6 modules are presented in the second semester.
+Semester 1: 114, 422, 234

+• 4, 5 of 6 - modules are presented in the second semester.

 Semester 2: 143, 252, 262

-- 7, 8 of 9 modules are presented in both semesters, which are year modules.
-Year module (both semesters): 47/28, 28/8, 39/1 - o The third digit of the module code serves as a distinguishing digit between various modules of the same subject in a particular year of study. - Credit value 114(16) Introduction to the Old and New Testament (2L, 1T)
+7, 8 of 9 - modules are presented in both semesters, which are year modules.

+Year module (both semesters): 478, 288, 391

+- The third digit of the module code 114 serves as a distinguishing digit between various modules of the same subject in a particular year of study. - Credit value 114 (16) Introduction to the Old and New Testament (2L, 2T)

-The number in brackets indicates the credit value of the particular module, in this case 16. - Module subject 114 (16 Introduction to the Old and New Testamen (2L, 1T)
+The number in brackets indicates the credit value of the particular module, in this case 16.

-This indicates the subject that will be dealt with in this specific module. - Teaching load (2L, 1T)
+Module subject 114 (16) Introduction to the Old and New Testament (2L, 2T) This indicates the subject that will be dealt with in this specific module.

+Teaching load 114 (16) Introduction to the Old and New Testament (2L, 2T)

 The teaching load of a module is indicated in the block following the module subject.
 It gives you both the teaching load and the type of teaching per week that you can expect in this particular module.
-For the module Old and New Testament 114(16) you can expect two lectures and one tutorial per week for the duration of the module, namely during the first semester.
+For the module Old and New Testament 114(16) you can expect two lectures and two tutorials per week for the duration of the module, namely during the first semester.
 The following abbreviations are used for the teaching load:

-- o L-Lectures lasting 50 minutes, for example 1L, 3L - o P Practical period lasting 50 minutes, for example 1P, 2P, 3P - o S Seminar lasting 50 minutes, for example 1S, 2S - o T Tutorial lasting 50 minutes, for example 1T, 2T
+- L -Lectures lasting 50 minutes, for example 1L, 3L - o P Practical period lasting 50 minutes, for example 1P, 2P, 3P

+- S Seminar lasting 50 minutes, for example 1S, 2S - T Tutorial lasting 50 minutes, for example 1T, 2T